 SB 406 - Statewide Environmental Resource Permitting Rules by Sen. Rodriguez failed this session.
-The bill passed its first committee but died in Senate Fiscal Policy.
+This bill died at its second committee stop.

 This bill prescribes a 4:1 side slope ratio for any surface water management systems.
 Existing rules by the Department of Environmental Protection, water management districts, or local delegates, are superseded by this bill and may be repealed without further rulemaking.